AaltoSciComp/scicomp-docs/triton/usage/singularity.rst

 with plenty of space first)::

   $ cd $WRKDIR
-  $ singularity build IMAGE_OUTPUT.sif docker://GROUP/IMAGE_NAME:VERSION
+  $ apptainer build IMAGE_OUTPUT.sif docker://GROUP/IMAGE_NAME:VERSION

-If you are running on your own computer with Docker and Singularity both installed, you can use a local image like this (and then you need to copy it to the cluser)::
+If you are running on your own computer with Docker and Apptainer both installed, you can use a local image like this (and then you need to copy it to the cluser)::

-  $ singularity build IMAGE_OUTPUT.sif docker-daemon://LOCAL_IMAGE_NAME:VERSION
+  $ apptainer build IMAGE_OUTPUT.sif docker-daemon://LOCAL_IMAGE_NAME:VERSION

 This will store the Docker layers in ``$HOME/.singularity/cache/``, which can result in running out of quota in your home folder.
 In a situation like this, you can then clean the cache with::

-  singularity cache clean
+  apptainer  cache clean

 You can also use another folder for your singularity cache by setting the ``SINGULARITY_CACHEDIR``-variable.
 For example, you can set it to